Iván Cañete

-Iván Gabriel Cañete Martínez (born 22 April 1995, in Paraguay) is a Paraguayan footballer.
+Iván Gabriel Cañete Martínez (born 22 April 1995) is a Paraguayan footballer who plays as a centre-back.

 Career

 At the age of 12, Cañete moved to Spain, where he played for the youth academy of Rayo Vallecano.

 For 2016, he returned to Paraguay to join Cerro Porteño after failing to make an appearance for Atlético Madrid, one of Spain's most successful clubs.
 However, he soon suffered an injury there.

 For 2019, Cañete signed for Madureira Esporte Clube in Brazil.

 For 2020, he signed for the Bolivian side Club Atlético Palmaflor.